 The Emotional Benefits of Wing Chun

 The emotional benefits of Wing Chun include confidence, clarity and a simpler more efficient way of thinking.
-The art deman
+The art builds confidence through trial and error.
+When a Wing Chun practitioner learns how to intelligently defend strong attacks they build confidence in their fighting abilities.
+This empowers the Wing Chun student to have less fear of fighting.

 The first is, of course, a better range of motion and mobility that comes with the physical training.
 The second benefit, the mental benefit, is a more subtle benefit.
-Wing Chun Kung Fu health benefits are going to affect both your mind and body in ways you simply will not expect.
-In the hustle and bustle of modern day society, Wing Chun teaches us not to be lifted by the masses and lose our grounding.
-It gives us the strength to remain rooted to ourselves, and it gives us presence of mind to look at something differently.
-It teaches us to tap into powers we might normally think were unnecessary.
+Wing Chun is good for both your mind and body in ways you will not expect.
+In the hustle and bustle of modern day society, Wing Chun is good for teaching us not to be rattled by others.
+It teaches us to stay focused, block out noise and remain centered and grounded.
+Wing Chun gives us the strength to remain rooted to ourselves, and it gives us presence of mind to look at things differently.

 What are health benefits of Wing Chun Training?